scipp/ess/packages/essnmx/README.md

 ## About

-Data reduction for NMX at the European Spallation Source
+Data reduction for NMX at the European Spallation Source.

 ## Installation